95 results found

-Cont R, Kalinin A, 2019, On the support of solutions of stochastic differential equations with path-dependent coefficients
+Cont R, Kalinin A, On the support of solutions to stochastic differential equations with path-dependent coefficients, Stochastic Processes and their Applications, ISSN: 0304-4149

 Given a stochastic differential equation with path-dependent coefficientsdriven by a multidimensional Wiener process, we show that the support of thelaw of the solution is given by the image of the Cameron-Martin space under theflow of the solutions of a system of path-dependent (ordinary) differentialequations.
 Our result extends the Stroock-Varadhan support theorem fordiffusion processes to the case of SDEs with path-dependent coefficients.
 Theproof is based on the Functional Ito calculus and interpolation estimates forstochastic processes in Holder norm.